 Q: Will the musical be performed with any of the performers on the CD, or an official Canticle Tour?
 Updated November 27, 1997

 A: For the most part, Rich had no "part" in any of the Canticle performances other than composer and musician, except that he did have a "cameo" appearance in the performance at Cornerstone 97.
 Mitch played the part of Frank in all early performances, with more performances scheduled, but that obviously changed after the accident.
 See the previous question for other performance details.

-A: Use of the Canticle project, specifically releasing it for peronal use or public production (including in churches), is still on hold.
-Questions regarding this issue should be directed to Kid Brothers, though it's not entirely up to them either because of record company legalities.
-Their contact info can be found at http://kidbrothers.org/.
+A: Use of the Canticle project, specifically releasing it for peronal use or public production (including in churches), is currently not available.
+Questions regarding this issue should be directed to Kid Brothers.

 Q: Will there be a video or film of the musical?